Mokshith1708/Accessibility-Tool/README.md

 - After giving the link of the website you will be redirected to that website with our toold running on it.
 There we will have different options like:
     - First we can select the language in which we want our website to use in furthur features.
     - For every paragraph we will be having a speaker which speaks out the content.
-    - We will also have a translator button for every paragraph on clicking which gives the content in the selected language.
+    - We will also have a translator button on clicking which gives the content in the selected language.
     - We also have a summarize button for every paragraph on clicking which gives the summarized content.
     - Every picture will have a star symbol on clicking which gives the description of the pisture
     - We also have a voice command which can be used to give commands in different languages.
 But for now we have limited commands.
 Also please make sure that the command has the given words.
 (Only Scroll-up and Scroll-down for now).
+    - We have a scroll bar which can be used for zooming in and out.
+    - Also we have a instruction box which specifies all the functionalities that cn be performed.
         -  "en-US": {
             "scroll_down": ["scroll down"],
             "scroll_up": ["scroll up"]